13bm/terra-thunt/README.md

 ## 5.0 Tearing Down

 ### Very Important Infomation
 Cloud providers continues to bill you for the machine until you delete it!
-Logging out of it, halting it, or closing the powershell windows _**will not**_ stop the billing.
+Logging out of it, halting it, or closing the powershell windows _**will not** stop the billing_.
 The only way to stop paying for the instance is to tear it down / destroy it

 Terra-Thunt can tear down and destroy all resources it used to make the machine.